LuoGroup2023/DeChat/README.md

 ## Description

 Error correction is the canonical first step in long-read sequencing data analysis.
-Nanopore R10 reads have error rates below 2\%.we introduce DeChat, a novel approach specifically designed for Nanopore R10 reads.DeChat enables repeat- and haplotype-aware error correction, leveraging the strengths of both de Bruijn graphs and variant-aware multiple sequence alignment to create a synergistic approach.
+Nanopore R10 reads have error rates below 2\%. we introduce DeChat, a novel approach specifically designed for Nanopore R10 reads.DeChat enables repeat- and haplotype-aware error correction, leveraging the strengths of both de Bruijn graphs and variant-aware multiple sequence alignment to create a synergistic approach.
 This approach avoids read overcorrection, ensuring that variants in repeats and haplotypes are preserved while sequencing errors are accurately corrected.

 Dechat is implemented with C++.